Generic name: diclofenac topical system (patch) [ dye-KLOE-fen-ak ]

 Flector side effects

-Stop using Flector patches and call your doctor at once if you have:
+Stop using Flector and call your doctor at once if you have:

 shortness of breath (even with mild exertion);